ConservationInternational/cplus-plugin/docs/user/settings.md

 - *Organization*: The organization(s) to be included in the report
 - *Contact Email*: Contact email for the author
 - *Website*: A website link to the project or company
-- *Custom logo*: Enable and provide a custom logo of your choosing
+- *Custom logo*: Enable and provide a custom logo of your choosing.
+If disabled, the CI logo will be used in the report
 - *Footer*: Footer section for the report
 - *Disclaimer*: A disclaimer to be added to the report
 - *License*: A license to be added to the report